a little bit of this and that, dealing with twins, cancer and moving with the military.

 I'll post the recipe for this one.
 It's pretty simple.
 I got if from a cookbook of mine "Superfoods, Cook Your Way to Health" by Jyl Steinback.

 Barley with Curry, Carrots and Almonds

 1 1/2 cups nonfat chicken broth 1/2 cup water 2/3 cup quick-cooking barley 3/4 cup chopped carrot 2 tsp. onion powder 1 tsp curry powder 1 Tbsp. sliced almonds, toasted

 Combine chicken broth, water, barley carrot, onion powder and curry in medium saucepan; bring to a boil over high heat.
 Reduce heat to low, cover, and simmer 12 to 15 minutes until barely is tender.
 Remove lid and cook 3 to 5 minutes; stir in toasted almonds and serve.

-I don't have or know where to get quick cooking barley.
+my adjustments: I don't have or know where to get quick cooking barley.
 I had pearled barley, so I increased the simmering time to 35 minutes.
 I had slivered almonds on hand, instead of sliced and I dumped in the rest of what we had which was just over a tablespoon.
 The more the merrier!
 Everything else I kept the same.

 The results: 3 thumbs up, 1 thumbs down from Ryan.
 I think this was Ryan's first time with the curry flavor, so it will take him a while to adjust.
 We will deem this one a keeper.
 Maybe not a regular, but I'll definitely make it again.